 Imagine a blog post about healthy recipes interlinking to a page about vegan ingredients with the anchor text “essential vegan cooking ingredients.”
 This tells search engines that the linked page is a resource for vegan cooking.

-Supports content hierarchy and website architecture
+Supports content hierarchy and site architecture

 Internal links establish a clear hierarchy and structure within your website.